Please note: the page will print without the top and left navigation bars and in black and white only.

 A - No, you are not required to use a lawyer but it is often a good idea to do so.
-The Lawyer Referral Service may be able to assist you in obtaining a lawyer in your area.
+The Law Society Referral Service may be able to assist you in obtaining a lawyer in your area.
 That lawyer will provide a half-hour free consultation.
 Should you wish to have a lawyer review your specific case, the telephone number for the service is 1-800-268-8326.

 A - If you want a lawyer and think you may be entitled to Legal Aid, you should contact your local Legal Aid office to determine if you are eligible.
 Your local office is listed in the white pages of your telephone directory under Legal Aid Ontario.